MIT-Emerging-Talent/ET6-practice-code-review/README.md

 ## About This Repository

-This repository serves as a centralized hub for contributing Python solutions to various coding challenges and implementing robust test cases to ensure their accuracy and reliability.
+This repository features a variety of **Python** solutions tackling challenges like math computations, string processing, geometry, and logical operations.
+Each solution includes comprehensive tests, both _unittests_ and inline _doctests_, to ensure reliability.

 Inside `solutions/` folder each file is designed to be modular and concise, addressing a specific problem.

 The `solutions/tests/` folder contains unit tests for each solution Tests ensure that the solutions are accurate and can handle various edge cases.

+## Running Tests

+Run unit tests from the root with:

+`python -m unittest discover -v`

+_Doctests_ are embedded within the scripts and can be run directly in **Python** for quick checks.

+## License

+This project is licensed under the MIT License.
+For more details, see the `LICENSE` file.